timthepost/tieto-lume/README.md

 This repo will soon have a fully-functional, template-able and deployable RAG setup that uses Lume as a data store and web front-end, Tieto as a fast vector search powered prompt generator, and any completion model that you want.

-It will support the Nomic API or a local embedding model, as well as any OpenAI / llama compatible completion endpoint.
+It has a goal to support Featherless, OpenAI/Compat, WASM via LLamaEdge, Nomic, or local local llama inference and embedding (or a mix of them).

 The author will be hositing his own phi-3 instance to power his professional / career site, allowing recruiters to ask questions without having to schedule phone calls, which is what kicked off this madness.
+He does, however, realize how much more awesome WASM would be, but also has to ship something.

 Lume's router middleware will handle directing traffic to local or third party models for query and embedding needs (all .md / frontmatter content gets indexed at build), so this should run just fine